Backstairs at the White House: Part 2: Presidents Harding (continued), Coolidge, Hoover

 President Coolidge may be tight-fisted when running the household, but he is a loving family man to his wife and two sons.
-When their younger son dies of blood poisoning, Coolidge and Grace are grief stricken for more than a year.
+When their younger son dies of blood poisoning, Coolidge and Grace are grief-stricken for more than a year.
 Mrs. Jaffray, who has tormented Maggie over the years, is fired when the President catches her verbally abusing the staff.
-Coolidge confides to Grace that he fears the economy is over-heated and leading to a depression, but he is unwilling to force his policy of personal frugality on the rest of the nation.
+Coolidge confides to Grace that he fears the economy is overheated and leading to a depression, but he is unwilling to force his policy of personal frugality on the rest of the nation.
 Maggie worries about Lillian dating a string of men and frequenting speakeasies.
-Lillian rejects Maggie’s offer to find her a job at the White House.
+Lillian rejects Maggie's offer to find her a job at the White House.
 Coolidge chooses not to run for a new term and Herbert Hoover (Larry Gates) is elected president.

-Hoover: President Herbert Hoover (Larry Gates) and First Lady Lou Hoover (Jan Sterling) take up residence in the White House.
+Hoover: In 1929, President Herbert Hoover (Larry Gates) and First Lady Lou Hoover (Jan Sterling) take up residence in the White House.
 The Great Depression has dealt a death blow to the economy.
 Emmett Jr. has moved to Arizona for his health.
 Lillian loses her jobs at the dress shop and movie theatre, and the household items she bought on credit are repossessed.
 Swallowing her pride Lillian takes a job as a maid at the White House where First Maid Maggie indoctrinates her on how to behave in the White House.
 She makes Lillian work harder than the rest of the staff to dispel suspicions of nepotism.
 The Hoovers communicate as little as possible with the staff, with the First Lady using her fingers to signify “Come,” “Quiet,” and “Go.”
 Lillian is instructed by the First Lady to perform only “light work” from now on.